-- Design meaningful instructional activities that address different learning styles, recognizing different student motivations, backgrounds, and experiences, in order to address student learning needs in a coherent and systematic fashion.
+- Design meaningful instructional activities that address different learning styles, student motivations, backgrounds, and experiences, in order to address student learning needs in a coherent and systematic fashion.

 - Teach from a learner-centered perspective in order to engage students in the learning process.

-- Analyze and assess personal teaching methods, habits, and styles in order to expand pedagogical repertoire and shape diverse learning situations.
+- Analyze and assess personal teaching and instructional design methods, habits, and styles in order to expand pedagogical repertoire and shape diverse learning situations.

-- Assess student learning in order to inform and improve practice.
+- Assess student learning in order to inform and improve teaching practice.

-- Develop and articulate a personal perspective of information literacy in order to make its applications to professional and personal life effective and meaningful.
+- Develop and articulate a personal perspective on information literacy in order to make its applications to professional and personal life effective and meaningful.

-- Capitalize on personal leadership characteristics/potential in order to commit acts of leadership and affect change in institutional/professional practice.
+- Capitalize on personal leadership characteristics and potential in order to commit acts of leadership and effect change in institutional and professional practice.

 Dates and location